 The liver is one of the body's powerhouses.
-It helps process nutrients and metabolizes medication.
+It helps process nutrients and metabolizes medicines.
 The liver also helps clear the body of toxic waste products.

 The word hepatitis means an inflammation of the liver.
 It can be caused by one of many things — including a bacterial infection, liver injury caused by a toxin (poison), and even an attack on the liver by the body's own immune system.
-However, the condition is usually caused by a virus.
+However, hepatitis usually is caused by a virus.
 The three most common hepatitis viruses are hepatitis A, hepatitis B, or hepatitis C. Two other types of hepatitis virus, D and E, are rare in the United States.

 Some hepatitis viruses can mutate.
 That can make them hard for for the body to fight because they change over time.
 In some cases, hepatitis B or C can destroy the liver.
-The patient then will need a liver transplant to survive, which is not always available or successful.
+The patient then will need a liver transplant to survive, an option that is not always available or successful.

 Unlike some other hepatitis viruses, hepatitis A rarely leads to permanent liver damage.
-Within a few weeks, the symptoms will have gone away on their own and the virus will no longer be in your system.
+Within a few weeks, the symptoms will have gone away on their own and the virus will no longer be in a person's system.
 Once someone has recovered from a hepatitis A infection, that person has immunity to the virus, meaning he or she will probably never get it again.
-People are also protected against hepatitis A if they've been vaccinated for it.
+People are also protected against hepatitis A if they've been vaccinated against it.

 Hepatitis B is a more serious infection.
 It may lead to a condition called cirrhosis (permanent scarring of the liver) or liver cancer, both of which cause severe illness and even death.
 Hepatitis B virus (HBV) is transmitted from person to person through blood or other body fluids.

-In the United States, the most common way people get infected with HBV is through unprotected sex with a person who has the disease.
+In the United States, the most common way people get infected with HBV is through unprotected sex with someone who has the disease.
 People who share needles also are at risk of becoming infected because it's likely that the needles they use will not have been sterilized.

 The hepatitis C virus (HCV) is transmitted from person to person through blood or other body fluids.
 Like hepatitis B, hepatitis C can lead to cirrhosis or liver cancer.